Neverness to Everness: How to Reroll Fast and Build a Starter Account

 • Dying in tutorial fights because you played them casually instead of cleanly.

-• Using guest login and then trying to organize several good results afterward.
+• Using guest login, then trying to organize several good results afterward.

-• Rerolling endlessly for a “god account” when one strong S-rank plus the selector is already enough.
+• Rerolling endlessly for a “god account” when one strong S-rank is already enough.

 The last point matters most.
-Because the opening Standard structure is generous and Limited currency has high future value, the opportunity cost of one more reroll is higher than it first appears.
-Once you have a good foundation, the better play is usually to stop resetting and start building pity, materials, and account progress.
+Because the opening Standard structure is generous and limited currency has high future value, the opportunity cost of one more reroll is higher than it looks.
+Once you have a good foundation, the better play is to stop resetting and start building pity, materials, and account progress.

 F